Stop navigating from one website to another, and read ALL the information you need before you leave home.

 On top of it, I have created tons of maps of Madrid that integrate with your Google Maps.
 These maps contain all the practical information and travel tips you need.
 In the post I just linked you can find step by step instructions to use them on any device whether you are still at home or you are already in Madrid.

 The first question you should ask yourself when planning your trip is “When is the best time to visit Madrid?“.
 Madrid has a climate and a location that allows you to explore it almost all year round.

 That being said, Madrid has three very different periods in which your experience can vary.
 These periods are determined by both the weather and some specific events that attract thousands of visitors.

-Do you intend to fly to Spain?
+Do you intend to fly to Madrid?
 In all likelihood, you’ll be flying here, unless you’re coming overland from Portugal or France.